accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Snapshot consistency__, weaker consistency, versioning.
 Like causal consistency to constraint propagating, snapshot consistency constraints that within a version, all component states seen are at a consistent point-in-time.
 Usually both needs a version number, or a timestamp.
 In general, "weak" consistency is vague, while versioning provides instinctive way to measure and control.

+  * __Gossip__.
+A common way to propagate metadata across nodes is gossiping, i.e. to piggyback metadata in common communications between nodes.
+An example is Ceph.
+The method is also commonly applied in heartbeats to detect node health and membership. __Eventual consistency__ can be achieved with version tracking.
+A node usually also needs periodically refresh with Consistent Core for suspected stale metadata.

 ### Consistency